Light Response of Poly(ethylene 2,6-napthalate) to Neutrons: Experimental Method

 The energy resolution of this measurement is defined by the uncertainty in the time and distance.
 It is possible to increase the flight path to improve the energy resolution, but this comes at the cost of statistics.
 Additionally, as the neutron energy increases, its time-of-flight decreases, therefore resulting in a decrease in energy resolution.
 This places an upper limit on the energies that can be reasonably measured using time-of-flight.

 The second method used to determine the neutron's energy is to use reaction kinematics.
 Neutrons produced in two-body nuclear reactions will have a well defined energy depending on the beam bombarding energy and the angle of emission, with an energy uncertainty determined by the solid angle acceptance, energy loss through the target and fluctuation in the beam energy.
 Both the beam energy fluctuations and the energy loss through the target were determined to be negligible.
-There are potentially other open reaction channels that produce large numbers of background events.
-PSD can be used to remove background events by distinguishing between proton and electron recoils, but the separation becomes worse at lower energies.
-Using this method, there is a limited ability to measure neutrons at energies less than than $\approx$0.7 MeV.
+There are other reaction channels that produce large numbers of background events.
+PSD was used to remove background events by distinguishing between proton and electron recoils.
+The separation becomes worse at lower energies and therefore has limited ability to distinguish nuclear and electronic recoils at energies ${E_n<0.7}$~MeV.